Chiloé Island: Land of Myth & Sea

 The region is an important one, home to wetlands with several bird species, including the black necked swan.
 The island also provides safety to important native flora and fauna and has a botanical garden originating in the 1990s.

-A chapel dating from 1761, a cemetery with beautiful gardens and a viewpoint from which you can appreciate the landscape and flocks of black necked swans can also be found on the island.
+A chapel dating from 1761, a cemetery with beautiful gardens and a viewpoint from which you can appreciate the landscape and flocks of black necked swans are also found on the island.

 The first bridge to Isla Grande was built of stone and mud in the 1940s, while the next - a wooden walkway made of luma, coigüel and tepa - was built in 1974.
 In 2012, it was rebuilt due to its poor condition and was then handed over to the community the following year.
 Like the footbridge, the chapel has been rebuilt several times throughout its history; the current building was inaugurated in 2018.

 Our time on the island was soggy and a bit eerie.
-We carefully walked across this long wooden bridge with its slick wooden planks and shallow water beneath.
+We slowly walked across the long wooden bridge with its slick wooden planks and shallow water beneath.
 The island had huge, tall trees that opened up with a pathway between.
 As we walked deeper through the trees, eventually the cemetery emerged, along with a small church.

-On the return, it felt as if the water level had lowered, making it slightly less daunting to cross the footbridge.
+On the return, it felt as if the water level had lowered, making it slightly less daunting to cross the footbridge but the sogginess continued.